 Sector Issues Proposed Way Forward/Action Taken/Response compensated to mitigate the adverse effects through resource mobilization and adaptation programs.
-Implementation Issues Poor Implementation of Thwake Dam Project-currently only benefitting one county (Makueni) Low absorption rates for development projects in the Sector especially Water projects The slow implementation of the Itare Dam project, currently at only 20 percent completion, and the near- completion of the Chemasusu Project, at 92 percent Lack of Capacity building to Counties after project handovers leading to distribution challenges Lack of accountability of funds issued by the World Bank to counties for Climate Action low absorption rates in funding of projects Despite being completed over two years ago, Siabai Dam has not yet been supplying water to the locals, raising concerns about the reasons behind the delay in its operation.
+Implementation Issues Poor Implementation of Thwake Dam Project-currently only benefitting one county (Makueni) Low absorption rates for development projects in the Sector especially Water projects The slow implementation of the Itare Dam project, currently at only 20 percent completion, and the near-completion of the Chemasusu Project, at 92 percent Lack of Capacity building to Counties after project handovers leading to distribution challenges Lack of accountability of funds issued by the World Bank to counties for Climate Action low absorption rates in funding of projects Despite being completed over two years ago, Siabai Dam has not yet been supplying water to the locals, raising concerns about the reasons behind the delay in its operation.
 The project, located on the border of Kitui and Makueni Counties, is designed to benefit both counties.
 However, an issue has been noted regarding the access road for Kitui County.
 The State Department for Water will collaborate with the Ministry of Roads to resolve this issue.
 Low absorption rates for development projects in the sector, particularly water projects, remain a challenge.
 Issues related to land acquisition and the resettlement of project-affected persons (PAPs) continue to hinder timely project implementation.
 Historical issues that had stalled the implementation of the Itare Dam have now been addressed.
 An out-of-court settlement between the contractor and the Government of Kenya (GoK) has enabled the contractor to return to the site and continue with the project.
 The focus is now on completing projects that are nearing completion over the Medium-Term period.
 The National Government has completed a significant number of projects.
 However, the failure of Last Mile distribution by counties is being addressed through the implementation of performance parameters issued to the counties.
-In cases of non-compliance, the National Government is taking over the projects to track the implementation of earmarked activities and monitor achievements.
+In cases of non-compliance, the National Government is taking over the projects to ensure water is connected to the citizens.
+Forty-seven (47) Climate Change Units have been established in all counties to track the implementation of earmarked activities and monitor achievements.
 As this is a conditional grant, justification for the progress made must be satisfactory before the next disbursement is approved.
 Low absorption rates in funding remain a challenge.
-There is a need to review the procurement process to make it more efficient and improve the absorption rates for funds earmarked for development projects.
-To address this, the Ministry of Water will work together with the State Department for ASALs, has not yet started supplying water to the local communities.
-To address this, the Ministry of Water will work together with the State Department for ASALs, and the County Sovernment of Migori to ensure the project is launched and delivers benefits to the public.
+There is a need to review the procurement process to make it more efficient and improve the absorption rates for funds earmarked for development projects in the sector.
+The Siabai Dam, which was completed by the Ministry of ASALs, has not yet started supplying water to the local communities.
+To address this, the Ministry of Water will work together with the State Department f